AlexSteiner30/Gemini-Sight/README.md

  </div>
 </h1>

-Next, go to MongoDB, create a new project [here](https://cloud.mongodb.com) and copy the connection URI.
+Next, go to Firebase, create a new project [here](https://console.firebase.google.com/) and copy the connection variablesI.

 ## Website
 The website was created to expand upon our product's publicity, enable its distribution and provide further insight into its creation and abilities through the AI chatbot which has been set up to answer questions related to Gemini Sight.
 The website can be accessed online [here]().<br>